Wall Street falls as US inflation slows but remains hot

 “The two most important questions for next year are how fast inflation will drop and how much will it need to drop for the Fed to stop tightening,” foreign-exchange strategists wrote in a BofA Global Research report.
 “We are concerned markets too optimistic on both.”

-The yield on the 10-year Treasury, which helps dictate rates for mortgages and other important kinds of loans, rose to 3.56% from 3.49% late Thursday.
+The yield on the 10-year Treasury, which helps dictate rates for mortgages and other loans, rose to 3.58% from 3.49% late Thursday.

 In overseas stock markets, European indexes closed higher after recovering from a pullback following the U.S. inflation report.